aiidateam/aiida-pseudo/docs/source/howto.rst

 .. important::

     The ``pseudo.family.sssp`` and ``pseudo.family.pseudo_dojo`` family types are blacklisted since they have their own :ref:`dedicated install commands <how-to:install_automated>` in ``aiida-pseudo install sssp`` and ``aiida-pseudo install pseudo-dojo``, respectively.
+    In case you are unable to use these commands because of connection issues, please consult the :ref:`troubleshooting section <troubleshooting:automated-fail>`.

 Adding recommended cutoffs
 --------------------------